auchenberg/kenneth.io/source/_posts/2015-03-12-remotedebug-one-year-later.md

 I find the perspectives of using DevTools with other platforms really interesting, and I already elaborated some thoughts in my [Taking Chrome DevTools outside the browser](https://kenneth.io/blog/2014/12/28/taking-chrome-devtools-outside-the-browser/) post, but one thing is sure, re-use of DevTools outside the browser is yet another argument for a common protocol.

+## New tooling using remote debugging protocols

+In addition to seeing DevTools re-use across platforms, we have also started seeing new kind of tools being built in top of the remote debugging protocols.

+{% img /images/posts/remotedebug-one-year/calibre.jpg %}

+One example is [Calibre](https://calibreapp.com/), a performance tool that is using the Chrome Remote Debugging protocol to extract performance related information from Chrome.

+Another is [Amok](http://caspervonb.com/javascript/tools/live-edit-javascript-amok/), which also uses the Chrome Remote Debugging protocol to enable live editing of JavaScript files in any editor, but hot-replacing assets.
 ## Too early for W3C or other standard bodies

 Originally I thought [RemoteDebug](http://remotedebug.org/) would be a fitting project for W3C or WHATWG, but during the past year I reached the conclusion that taking the remote debugging protocols though the official standardization process, simply is too early.
 I spoke with the [W3C Browser Testing and Tools Working Group](http://www.w3.org/2011/08/browser-testing-charter.html) if they were interesting in RemoteDebug, and the answer was that none of the members were working on DevTools, which kinda ruled the working group out.